dhilt/vscroll/README.md

 }
 ```

-This is a TypeScript definition, but speaking of JavaScript, an argument object must contain 4 fields described below.
+This is a TypeScript definition, but speaking of JavaScript, an argument object must contain 4 mandatory and 1 optional fields described below.

 ### 1. Consumer